Learning from Neighbors about a Changing State: Proof of Theorem

 at zero.
 If we can bound each column sum of this expression (evaluated at zero) by a constant (depending only on the signal types and the number of network types $K$), then the first derivative of $f$ will also be bounded by a constant.

 Recall that $\mathbb{S}$ is the set of signal types and let $S=|\mathbb{S}|$; index the signal types by numbers ranging from $1$ to $S$.
 To bound the column sums of $\bm{C}_{i}(0)^{-1}$, suppose that the agent observes $r_{i}$ agents from each signal type $1\le i\leq S$.
-Reordering so that all agents of each signal type are grouped together, we can write
+Reordering so that all agents of each signal type are grouped together, we can write, for a suitable matrix $\bm{Y}$ and vector $\bm{z}$: